 Quorum for meetings will be 4 out of the 7 Board members with at least two of these members being editorial representatives.

 Decisions will be made by a simple majority of those present at the meeting.
 If a clear resolution is being presented for decision an absentee vote can be recorded.

+Standing agenda items will include a report on readership and the articles provided by contributing representatives.

 Amendments